This page explains timelines, submissions and documentation, the parties involved, the review hearing and the outcome.

 - the Senior Sergeant, Reviews.

-The Senior Sergeant, Reviews, can advise the Review Commissioner on matters such as police policy or operational requirements.
-He or she provides advice only and does not put forward a case for either officer.
+The role of the Senior Sergeant, Reviews, is to provide advice to the Review Commissioner on matters such as police policy or operational requirements.
+He or she provides advice only on request and does not put forward a case for either officer.

 A member of the Queensland Police Union of Employees has a standing invitation to attend a review hearing as an observer.